akveo/eva-icons/README.md

 <script src="path/to/dist/eva-icons.js"></script>
 ```

-- Or require the package based (may vary depending on your build system):
+- Or require the package (may vary depending on your build system):

 ```js
 const eva = require('eva-icons');